 Those who perform longer cleanses or who generally have a healthier diet may choose to perform cleanses less frequently, such as once a month.
 The goal of a juice cleanse is usually to reset the body and/or help lose weight, so often it is only necessary to perform a cleanse when you feel your body needs to accomplish either of these tasks.
 Otherwise, there is no added benefit to routinely performing a cleanse.

-If you are curious to try a juice cleanse or have tried some but want to know more so you can improve your approach, read on below to find the answers to some commonly asked questions about juice cleanses.
+If you are curious to try a cleanse or have tried some but want to know more so you can improve your approach, read on below to find the answers to some commonly asked questions about juice fasts.

 How Long Should You Do a Juice Cleanse For?